mattiashaal/smoothy/README.md

 ## Include script

+Ensure you're using the file in the `dist` directory, which contains compiled production-ready code.
+Place the script before the closing `</body>` tag.
+The `src` directory contains development code.

 ```html
 <script src="dist/smoothy.min.js"></script>
 ```

-Ensure you're using the file in the `dist` directory, which contains compiled production-ready code.
-Ensure you place the script before the closing `</body>` tag.
-The `src` directory contains development code.

 ## Include markup